HansS/SystemJS-Node-Starter-Template/README.md

 If you have ES6 import-statements then this will not be required.

-Use require("...") to load Node standard library modules, or else SystemJS will not find them.
+Use the require("...") statement to load Node standard library modules, else they will not be loaded.

 Links
 ----